Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Introduction

-Explorations of alternative schedules and associated classical algorithms brought Wiebe \et al.\ to formulate Bayesian Phase Estimation \cite{Wiebe2016}, eventually leading to Wang \et al.'s \avqe\ \cite{Wang2019}\footnote{We note that, despite the name, \avqe\ does not involve a variational quantum circuit, making this designation potentially confusing.
-However, and even though Giurgica-Tiron \et al.\ refer to a similar procedure by the different name of ``Power Law Amplitude Estimation'' \cite{GiurgicaTiron2020}, we have opted to maintain the original designation as, to the best of our knowledge, reference \cite{Wang2019} precedes the other referenced publications.}.
-This approach established a continuous trade-off between depth and sampling complexity, and bridged the aforementioned IPE and statistical sampling.
-Giurgica-Tiron \et al.\ \cite{GiurgicaTiron2022} went on to rigorously show the convergence of these methods, and connected these hybridized Phase Estimation algorithms with other results on QFT-free Amplitude Estimation algorithms \cite{Aaronson2020,Suzuki2020}.
+Explorations of alternative schedules and associated classical algorithms brought Wiebe \et al.\ to formulate Bayesian Phase Estimation \cite{Wiebe2016}, eventually leading to Wang \et al.'s \(\alpha\)-Quantum Phase Estimation (\aqpe) \cite{Wang2019}.
+This approach established a continuous trade-off between depth and sampling complexity, and bridged the aforementioned Iterative Phase Estimation and statistical sampling.
+Giurgica-Tiron \et al.\ \cite{GiurgicaTiron2022} went on to rigorously show the convergence of these methods, and connected these hybridized Phase Estimation algorithms with other results on Quantum Fourier Transform-free Amplitude Estimation algorithms \cite{Aaronson2020,Suzuki2020}.